dotnet/roslyn/docs/features/readonly-instance-members.md

 This would allow the user to safely call said instance method without the compiler needing to make a copy.

+Some more "edge" cases that are explicitly permitted:

+* Explicit interface implementations are allowed to be `readonly`.
+* Partial methods are allowed to be `readonly`.
+Both signatures or neither must have the `readonly` keyword.

 The restrictions would include:

 * The `readonly` modifier cannot be applied to static methods, constructors or destructors.